Harvester (restaurant): Mitchells & Butlers

 On 15 April 2003, Six Continents was demerged into Intercontinental Hotels Group, to operate the hotels, and Mitchells & Butlers, for pubs and restaurants, which had 127 outlets.

 In 2006, Mitchells & Butlers acquired 239 standalone Brewers Fayre and Beefeater sites without a Premier Inn or where planning permissions for Premier Inn could not be obtained by Whitbread.
-These sites were converted into Harvester, Toby Carvery and other pub/restaurant brands.
-In 2008, it bought 44 more standalone Beefeater and Brewers Fayre sites, in exchange for 21 Express by Holiday Inn hotels.
+Former Brewers Fayre sites were converted into Harvester, and former Beefeaters were converted into Toby Carvery, its sister brand.
+In July 2008, it bought 44 more standalone Beefeater and Brewers Fayre sites, in exchange for 21 Express by Holiday Inn hotels.

 On 31 July 2008, Harvester was featured on an episode of the BBC One show Rogue Restaurants and was shown to be operating without regard to certain food hygiene regulations.

 Return to television and radio advertising

 For the first time in ten years, Harvester Restaurants spent nearly £20,000 on advertising on both television in the United Kingdom, and radio stations in July 2010.
 The advertising campaign was part of a general shift within Mitchells & Butlers, to focus on businesses that were food led.
 As part of the marketing campaign, they also run "free ice cream vouchers when you order main meal" campaigns periodically.

 Harvester at Brayford Wharf, Lincoln, in 2015 with newer branding.

 Harvester in Fleet, Hampshire in 2009 with former branding.